Air New Zealand warns more jobs may go as it launches 800-day recovery plan

 He said: ''I am really sorry we are in a situation of needing to reduce our wages bills further, but I believe this is what we need to do with some urgency to get through the Survive phase.''

+E tū's Savage says the real danger now is that the company may look to use the threat of outsourcing work to downgrade the remaining jobs.

+"We will meet with union members as soon as possible to find out in detail how they want to respond.
+They have lost trust in senior management because of the way they were treated in the first round.''

-Already it had grounded its 777 fleet, deferred expenditure on new aircraft, hangars and parking; made savings in its supply chain and leases for aircraft; executive roles have been lost and savings made on office space and company vehicles.
+Foran said already it had grounded its 777 fleet, deferred expenditure on new aircraft, hangars and parking; made savings in its supply chain and leases for aircraft; executive roles have been lost and savings made on office space and company vehicles.

 ''Today, we start Phase 2 to remove around $150 million additional from our wages bill as part of a suite of other changes to our cost base to put Air New Zealand in the shape to be able to meet our 800-day ambition for August 2022.''